How To Delete Browsing History From Your Computer And Google

 These include the permissions you give websites, like showing or stopping pop-ups, allowing use of a camera and/or microphone and more.

-How to check browsing history after it’s been deleted?
+How do you check your browsing history after it’s been deleted?
 If you’re using Google Chrome and you were signed in to your Google account before erasing your history, simply go to google.com/history and check what you’ve been browsing and when.
 This is the place where your browsing results remain untouched, even if you clear your browsing history.

 Google claims this information is gathered to provide you with a highly personalized experience.
 Terrific or terrifying — you decide.